delvtech/agent0/INSTALL.md

 python -m pip install -r requirements.txt python -m pip install -e .
 ```
-`python -m pip install -e .` This installs elfpy locally such that the install updates automatically any time you change the source code.

 If you intend to improve the documentation, then you must also install the packages in `requirements-dev.txt`.

+* `pyenv install 3.9` You should now see the correct version when you run `pyenv versions`.
+* `pyenv local 3.9` This command creates a `.python-version` file in your current directory.
+If you have pyenv active in your environment, this file will automatically activate this version for you.
+* `python -m venv .venv` This will create a `.venv` folder in your repo directory that stores the local python build & packages.
+After this command you should be able to type which python and see that it points to an executable inside `.venv/`.
+* `python -m pip install -e .` This installs elfpy locally such that the install updates automatically any time you change the source code.

 ## Docker